e3prom/ruse/README.md

 Ruse can run unprivileged from a terminal:
 ```
 $ bin/amd64/ruse -c conf/ruse.conf
-Starting HTTP Server on 0.0.0.0:8000
+Starting HTTP Server on localhost:8000
 ```
-By default Ruse is configured to listen on port tcp/8000 and only accept plain-text HTTP connections from clients.
+By default Ruse ships with an example configuration file which only allows plain-text HTTP connections from localhost on port tcp/8000.
 It's also configured to proxy traffic from metasploit's reverse HTTP payloads by matching their User-Agent header fields.

 ## Building and running under Docker:
-Ruse can also run under a Docker container, and thus in a matter of seconds:
+Ruse can also run under a Docker container, and thus in a matter of seconds.
+Enter the `make container` command to build the Docker image and to push it to your local registry.
+Once the image has been created, simply start a new container like demonstrated in the below example:
 ```
 $ make container
 building: bin/amd64/ruse